sindhiya1930/kubernates-notes/Objects-K8.md

-clusterIp -> internally cluster comm, nodeport -> traffic from outside of cluster to single desired pod/deployment loadbalancer -> traffic from outside of cluster to multiple desired pod/deployment or replicaset
+clusterIp -> internally cluster comm, nodeport -> traffic from outside of cluster to single desired pod/deployment loadbalancer -> traffic from outside of cluster to multiple desired pod/deployment or replicaset if service type not specified -> default loadbalancer

 MANIFEST
 1.apiVersion (api call version of object)